MishchenkoYuriy/MusicFlow/dbt/docs/analyses.md

 This analysis shows the steps the search engine takes to find an album, playlist or track on Spotify, and how many records were found on each.

 {% enddocs %}

+{% docs found_same_entry %}

+Each record represents a Spotify album, playlist or track that was found from multiple YouTube videos.
+The analysis can be used to checks for duplicate videos.

+{% enddocs %}